John Wirth (television producer)

 John Wirth is a television showrunner, producer, and writer.
 From 2012 to mid-2016, he was the showrunner and executive producer for the American Western series Hell on Wheels.
 He is also credited as a co-creator, executive producer and writer for the Netflix series, Wu Assassins (2019).
 Since Season 2, he's been showrunner on the AMC series Dark Winds, developed by Graham Roland.

-His previous producer and writer credits include such series as The Cape (2011), the V remake (2009–2011), Terminator: The Sarah Connor Chronicles (2008–2009), Love Monkey (2006), Ghost Whisperer (2005–2010), Nash Bridges (1996–2001), and Remington Steele (1982–1987).
+His previous producer and writer credits include such series as The Cape (2011), the V remake (2009–2011), Terminator: The Sarah Connor Chronicles (2008–2009), Love Monkey (2006), Ghost Whisperer (2005–2010), The District (2001-2003), Nash Bridges (1996–2001), and Remington Steele (1982–1987).

 Hell on Wheels

 On October 29, 2012, the AMC cable channel renewed Hell on Wheels for a third season.
 It was also announced that series creators Joe and Tony Gayton would step down as series' showrunners, and series producer/writer/director John Shiban would take over.
 Following the departure of Shiban, the renewal was put on hold until a replacement could be found.
 On December 12, 2012, AMC announced that Wirth would be the new showrunner for the show's third season.
 He remained as such throughout the series' run.